 - Maximum length of up to 4.7 inches (12 cm) in length.

 Flashlight fish are nocturnal and will hide deep in caves during the day.

 - Diet consists of zooplankton and small fish.

 - Occurs in the Pacific from the Gulf of Thailand and the South China Sea through Indonesia and the Philippines, throughout the South Pacific to New Caledonia.

-- Found around coral reefs, generally shallow, to about 50 feet (15 m).
+- Found around seaward reefs and in caves up to about 50 feet (15 m).
 Has been found at depths of as much as 164 feet (50 m).

 - Oviparous, or egg-laying species.
 Adults spawn at night, with females producing as many as 1,000 eggs.

 - “Least Concern” on the IUCN Red List.